caputomarcos/node-red-contrib-oauth2/README.md

 - `client_id` (string): This is the client ID of the OAuth2 client.
 - `client_secret` (string): This is the client secret of the OAuth2 client.
 - `scope` (string): This specifies the scope of the access requested.
+- `resource` (string): This specifies the resource of the access requested.
 - `username` (string): This is the username of the user.
 - `password` (string): This is the password of the user.